blog-tuck-wib-student-members-reflect-on-their-internships-with-women-focused-companies-header.jpg

 On working at MilkMate

 My main role this summer was to help MilkMate, an all-in-one, multi-user pumping system purpose-built for workplace environments, launch a new breast shield kit size as well as other projects necessary for the company to scale.
 My projects ranged from helping to develop company value statements to designing a new packaging sticker, and everything in between.
-In just 10 weeks, I collaborated with the entire staff (six full-time employees and two interns), getting the chance to work cross-functionally and contribute to various initiatives.
+In just 10 weeks, I collaborated with the entire staff, getting the chance to work cross-functionally and contribute to various initiatives.
 I had an incredible time learning what it is like to work at an early-stage, woman-led, and predominantly women-run company.
 The experience sharpened my creative and strategic thinking all while being part of an empowering, supportive environment led by strong, inspiring women.

 Fun Fact